Alcohol-Free Drinks FAQ: The Questions People Ask Most

 • Drinks labelled 0.0% or 'alcohol-free' (under 0.05% ABV) are generally considered acceptable because the alcohol content is below what can be detected in lab testing

-• Drinks labelled 'non-alcoholic' (up to 0.5% ABV) are more contentious
+• Drinks labelled 'non-alcoholic' or low-alcohol (up to 1.2% ABV) are more contentious

 What we'd say: Check the label carefully.
 Choose 0.0% products if you want complete peace of mind.
-And talk to your midwife or GP if you're unsure about specific products.
+And talk to your midwife or GP if you're unsure about specific products — the AF drink safety question matters more here than anywhere else.

 Some do.
 More than you'd expect.

 When alcohol is removed, the remaining sugars concentrate.
 Some producers add sweeteners to compensate for lost flavour.
-A pint of AF lager might contain 1.5 teaspoons of sugar (25% of your daily recommended limit).
-A bottle of AF wine can hit 8 teaspoons, exceeding the daily recommendation entirely.
+A pint of AF lager might contain around 1.5 teaspoons of free sugars — roughly a quarter of the NHS daily limit.
+A bottle of AF chardonnay can hit eight teaspoons, overshooting the daily recommendation entirely.

 Tips: